North Mountain (Pennsylvania): Industries

 Ice cutting was another industry that was practiced in the vicinity of North Mountain.
 The community of Mountain Springs was where the industry was mostly practiced on the mountain.
 It was done here from 1891 to 1948.
 It was also practiced near Lake Ganoga between 1896 and 1915.

-Arthur Lewis Stull was a prominent figure in both the lumbering and the ice cutting industries on the mountain.
-In the late 1880s, R. Bruce Ricketts owned portions of the forests on North Mountain.
+Arthur Lewis Stull was a major figure in the lumbering and ice cutting industries on the mountain.
+In the late 1880s, R. Bruce Ricketts owned portions of mountain's forests.

-There were no railroads through the area of North Mountain until 1893, when a rail line between Wilkes-Barre and Towanda opened, passing by the mountain.
-However, the prospect of a railroad past the mountain was considered by the Lehigh Valley Railroad, the Pennsylvania Railroad, and possibly the Delaware, Lackawanna, and Western Railroad, although no action was taken at the time.
-The Wilkes-Barre and Harvey’s Lake Railroad was later created as another link between R. Bruce Ricketts' land on the mountain and Wilkes-Barre.
-Later, a large number of spur lines were created in the forests on North Mountain.
+There were no railroads through North Mountain or its immediately surroundings until 1893, when a rail line between Wilkes-Barre and Towanda opened, allowing passengers to surpass the mountain on train routes.
+The concept of constructing a railroad around the mountain had been considered previously by Lehigh Valley Railroad, Pennsylvania Railroad, and possibly the Delaware, Lackawanna, and Western Railroad, although none of these companies move from a conceptual to development stage on the idea.
+Wilkes-Barre and Harvey’s Lake Railroad was later created as a second link between R. Bruce Ricketts' land on the mountain and Wilkes-Barre.
+Later, a number of spur lines were created in North Mountain's forests.

 Recreation

-In the 1880s, people from Philadelphia and other cities would regularly come to the North Mountain area to hunt game, especially grouse and bears, although overhunting greatly reduced the amount of game in the area.
-In that time, the mountain was the most prolific spot for game in Pennsylvania, except for the Seven Mountains in Centre County and Mifflin County.
+In the 1880s, residents of Philadelphia and other cities began relocating to the North Mountain area to hunt game, including grouse and bears, although overhunting reduced the amount of game in the area.
+At that time, the mountain was the most prolific spot for game in Pennsylvania, with the exception of Seven Mountains in Centre County and Mifflin County.

 In 1893, R. Bruce Ricketts finished constructing a retreat on North Mountain.
 Work on the retreat was initiated in 1889.
 In 1879, the North Mountain Fishing Club was founded, and it continued until 1903.
 It was reestablished in 1907.
 R. Bruce Ricketts lived at one point in a stone mansion known as the Ganoga House, which was situated in the vicinity of the mountain.
 When Ricketts lived in it, it was the highest inhabited point in Pennsylvania.

 There are no major ski resorts on North Mountain.
 Much of the land on the mountain is part of the Pennsylvania State Game Lands, particularly State Game Lands Number 13.
 However, between 1964 and 1984, a ski slope did exist on North Mountain near Sonestown.
 The slope featured a J-bar lift.
 A Poma lift was also brought to the slope, but never installed.
 There were plans at one point to extend the ski slope to a height 1400 vertical feet, but these plans ran afoul of local zoning laws.
 As of 2008, the slope was well-maintained.